 You’ve purchased and installed a continuous bucket elevator and everything’s running fine – until Murphy strikes and your elevator and line are halted.
 What now?
 Unplanned maintenance interventions, frantic calls to the manufacturer, whatever it takes to get the elevator back up and running.
-While bucket elevators from reputable OEM’s are reliable machines, such unexpected scenarios can happen, and often they can be avoided.
+While bucket elevators from reputable OEM’s are dependable machines, such unexpected scenarios can happen, and often they can be avoided.
 This blog highlights the top three reasons that can bring a continuous bucket elevator down, and offers guidance for avoiding these problems.

 In many facilities, continuous bucket elevators are workhorse units.
 In these settings, it is often easy to overlook performing vital Preventive Maintenance (PM) activities.
 Failure to perform needed PM activities results in parts and components being pushed beyond their expected life-cycles, with resulting parts failure and attendant unplanned downtime.